LC271828/AI-PROJECT_Fog/scripts/README.md

 - `commit.ps1` — Stage, commit, and push current HEAD to remote `dev`.
 - `create_issues_from_config.ps1` — Reads a JSON config and creates/updates issues idempotently.
 - `issues.json` — Repository slug, labels to ensure exist, and the list of issues to create/update.

+Notes for Linux users
+- You don’t need the Windows PowerShell scripts; use `setup.sh` and `test.sh` above.
+- If you prefer PowerShell, install PowerShell Core (`pwsh`) and invoke `.ps1` files with `pwsh -File`.
+- For pygame on Linux, you may need system packages (SDL libraries) depending on your distro.
+If GUI work isn’t needed, skip it.

 ## Dev environment (PowerShell)